What to Buy (and Avoid Buying) in September

 Big appliances are to be avoided, but their smaller cousins are on sale this month.
 Take a look at stores like Target, Sears, WalMart, Kohls, and JCPenney for bargain microwaves, toasters, mixers, handheld vacuums, and countertop gadgets.

 If you still don't have a laptop, this is another good month to go shopping.
 The prices continue to drop on laptops, or they remain steady but include greater spec for the same money.
 Also, there are a few back-to-school laptop deals still hanging around, so shop around and get a laptop bargain.

 Strollers.
 Cribs.
 High chairs.
 Walkers.
 Bouncers.
 You name it, you'll see discounts on them in September.
 And with Christmas quickly approaching, it could be a good time to grab some bargains as gifts for those people you know with a little one in the house.

-The big fridges, dishwashers, ranges, and even vacuums are going to be on sale soon.
-But they won't be the bargains you think they are.
+The big fridges, dishwashers, ranges, washers and dryers are all going on sale this month.
+But they won't be bargains.
 Unless you really have to have it, wait until that wonderful day in November — Black Friday.
 That's when the biggest discounts of the year will happen.

-The last of the back-to-school sales will soon be over.
+The few remaining back-to-school sales are about to fizzle out.
 And once that happens, you start paying full retail price on your school and office supplies.
 If you see a back-to-school sale, take advantage of it now.

-They're brand new.
-They're shiny.
-They've got the latest, greatest everything.
-And with all that comes a big fat price tag.
+Everyone wants a big shiny new car.
+That's why the prices are so high.
 Leave them alone and go for last year's model.
 It's almost the same and comes with a ton of discounts.

 What are you planning to buy this month?
 Any deals you've been looking forward to?